October 25, 2021

 We also have a guide on brain stimulation.
 Lots of people in our audience know we can continue to grow new neurons throughout our lifespan, but we help you facilitate that process.
 We’re going to offer you a complimentary subscription to Brain HQ.
 It offers you brain training, which is an important part of keeping the brain stimulated.

 We’ve got guides on detox.
-Lots of people aren’t aware that the air they breathe, the water they drink, and even the homes they live in could be contributing to the risk of Alzheimer’s, so let me see if I can stay right there… We walk you through that process.
+Lots of people aren’t aware that the air they breathe, the water they drink, and even the homes they live in could be contributing to the risk of Alzheimer’s, so let me see if I can stay right there… We will walk you through that process.

 We also have a terrific guide on supplements.
 We want you to know how to insert the biochemical changes necessary to support cognition.